-A new property is a new blessing.
-In this context, the word “blessing” takes another meaning in the Philippines.
+A new home or a real estate property is a new blessing.
+In this context, “blessing” takes another meaning in the Philippines.

-A newly-constructed house, newly-bought car, or a newly-established business often gets blessed by a priest or pastor.
-Such kind of ritual is more than just a routine step into someone’s ownership of something; it is seen as a way to lead its auspicious beginning.
+A newly-constructed house, a newly-bought car, or a newly-established business often gets blessed by a priest or pastor.
+Such a ritual is more than just a routine step into someone’s ownership of something; it is seen as a way to lead its auspicious beginning.

-With the majority of the Philippine population identified as Roman Catholic, it is not seen as unusual to have a car “baptized” in church grounds or a new stall at a shopping mall being sprinkled with holy water.
+With the majority of the Philippine population identified as Roman Catholic, it is not seen as unusual to have a car “baptized” on church grounds or a new stall at a shopping mall being sprinkled with holy water.

 A home is considered a domestic church where the family prays together and a place where parents teach their children the Godly values they’ll carry with them for life.
 Having a ritual of thanksgiving is then only fitting.